 Past that, the luggage was loaded and each of the four was given a packet of flimsies while each boarded the car.
 They were all told the packets contained all their on-world bona fides, permissions to travel and locally official documents.
 So, they were warned, they must not lose the documents.
 After the cars started rolling, the four watched out tinted windows as they passed through a city which didn't improve with the closer range.
 Some buildings had extended landing surfaces projecting from their upper floors, showing the wealthy lived higher up above the smog of the city proper.
 And, where most civic power was fusion or fission produced electric feeding most vehicles, the city's manufacturing and other activities more than made up for sources of pollution.

-Information Fishing When they arrived at the hotel, there was a team of officers waiting to check on their paperwork and looked over their luggage.
+Information Fishing When they arrived at the hotel, there was a team of officers waiting to check on their paperwork and look over their luggage.
 During the paperwork, the senior officer asked if there were specific tourist locations the crew planned to attend or visit while they were in the hotel?
 Mikah said they didn't know yet while Fesic said he'd really like to visit some of the parks in the area.
 That got Fesic a nod from the officer as his comment was noted down.
 After they were certain they had everything they were likely to get, the officer directed them to a desk in the hotel.
 That would be manned by an officer during extended business hours, and they could get travel documents from that location to leave the hotel and visit places.
 Seeing this, Mikah had to wonder how they could have a high crime rate in the city?

 Still, after the unloading, the four made their way into the hotel proper, and to the arrivals scanning station.
 Like the scans getting into the car, they used a densometer so it didn't catch the different between blade and scabbard.
-Fesic was pleased since he just wanted to get to his room, unpack and finish any team meetings so he could get to sleep. the good news was that the hotel had the tech to bounce things like their key card data to the team's Idents.
+Fesic was pleased since he just wanted to get to his room, unpack and finish any team meetings so he could get to sleep.
+The good news was that the hotel had the tech to bounce things like their key card data to the team's Idents.
 Because of that, checking into the rooms was quick and easy.

 Looking around as they arrived, the four could see some open spaces to sit and talk, next to a wide entrance to the on-site restaurant.
 They could also see a bright sunlit entrance to a bar area which was manned with a small staff.
 Noting those areas, the team made their way to their rooms to unpack before meeting together in Mikah's room.
 Each room had a queen-sized bed, sitting area, small desk and chair, entertainment screen and bathroom, as standard rental rooms do.
 After dumping their luggage and unpacking what was needed, they gathered in Mikah's room.
 There, Sekea asked to be able to take pictures of all their travel documents while also studying them for differences.